preeve9534/pdjr-skplugin-devantech/README.md

 each adopted relay channel: changes in this key value operate the associated relay.

-The state of connected relays is reflected through key values in the 'electrical.switches.' tree.
+The plugin reports the state of connected relays through key values in the 'electrical.switches.' tree.

 NOTE.
 NMEA 2000 switchbank relays (and switches) are natively supported by